Understanding the Basics of a 401(k) Plan

 Often, employers will match their employee’s contributions to a 401(k) plan either in whole or in part.
 The contributions made by the employer and the employee, however, are not immediately taxed, nor is the interest that the investment accrues.
 However, when funds are withdrawn for retirement or other needs, they are taxed at that time.

 What happens to money in a 401(k) plan?

-Most who invest in a 401(k) plan have the option of applying their money to many different investment vehicles, such as mutual funds, stocks and other investments.
+Most who invest in a 401(k) plan have the option of requesting their money to many different investment vehicles, such as mutual funds, stocks and other investments.
 It is important, however, for employees to understand all potential risks and benefits associated with these investments and make a decision based upon this information.
 It is always a good idea to sit down with a qualified financial planner to help make this determination.

 What if I need to withdraw money before I retire?

 Money can be withdrawn from a 401(k) plan before retirement for emergency cash or for other reasons.
 Generally, it is a good idea to refrain from doing so, however, unless it is absolutely necessary.
 The reason for this is that money that is withdrawn is subject to taxation and the money will no longer earn interest or other gains once it is removed from the account.
 However, some people find themselves in a position where they need money right away.
 In this case, it is good to discuss withdrawing cash from a 401(k) plan with a financial planner or an accountant to be sure about what will be owed on the money and to discuss any other pertinent details about withdrawing it before retirement.